isomerpages/govtech-corp/_our-capabilities/Cybersecurity.md

 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">Did you know?</div>
-<div class="isomer-card-description">CSG played a key role in the secure development and deployment of key
+<div class="isomer-card-description">Cybersecurity played a key role in the secure development and deployment
-government digital services during COVID-19, such as GoWhere sites and TraceTogether, which were critical in the continuation of day-to-day life and business in Singapore.</div>
+of key government digital services during COVID-19, such as GoWhere sites and TraceTogether, which were critical in the continuation of day-to-day life and business in Singapore.</div>
 </div>
 </div>
 </div>